Hou Yifan: 2015

-Hou has been chosen as the first FIDE Presidential nominee for Chess World Cup 2015 held in Baku from September 10 to October 5.
+Hou has been chosen as the first FIDE Presidential nominee for Chess World Cup 2015 held in Baku from 10 September to 5 October.
 She made it past the first round of a World Cup for the first time in her career before losing in the second round 1.5–2.5 to Shakhriyar Mamedyarov after the 1st set of rapid tiebreaks.
 Her performance rating was 2685 for the event.

-From October 2 to October 15, Hou competed in the 1st leg of the FIDE Women's Grand Prix 2015–16 held in Monte Carlo, Monaco.
+From 2 October to 15 October, Hou competed in the 1st leg of the FIDE Women's Grand Prix 2015–16 held in Monte Carlo, Monaco.
 She started the event slowly, with a 2.5/4 score going into the first rest day.
 This included a loss to rival Humpy Koneru before stringing together a streak of six wins, winning the tournament with one round to spare.
 Her final score was 9/11 (+8 −1 = 2, TPR 2766).